-Fuel pump test switches
+Fuel pump test switch

-15. A selector switch and an ammeter socket (both of which are mounted above the cabin starboard shelf), are provided for testing the fuel pumps.
-The fuel pump circuit breakers, which are mounted on the forward face of the centre instrument panel, must be tripped before the pumps are tested.
+15. A selector switch and an ammeter socket (both of which are mounted on the cabin starboard shelf), are provided for testing the fuel pumps.
+The fuel pump circuit breakers, which are also mounted on the starboard shelf, must be tripped before the pumps are tested.